top of page

 SELECTION CRITERIA

-1. You’re working for a registered media organization/company in East Africa.
+1. You’re working for a registered media organization/company in Uganda.

 2. You have a recommendation from your organization to participate in this course.